ghostwan/PodTube/README.md

 - Find a way to be podcast player compatible
 - Search for feed to add
 - Download automatically the last episode released
-- Choose where to save the download
+- Choose where to save the download items
 - Delete a feed
 - Have a cleaner UI
 - Improve code